-9) Patapsco State Park – Visit one of several areas in the park including the “tire park” which is near Catonsville in the Hilton area of the park.
+9) Patapsco State Park – Visit one of several areas in the park, including the “tire park,” which is near Catonsville in the Hilton area of the park.
 Some great hiking and lovely scenery.
 You may also want to visit Cascade Falls.

 10) Is it hot outside?
 Follow the Maryland ice cream trail.